Exempt resources from recommendations

 When you investigate security recommendations in Microsoft Defender for Cloud, you usually review the list of affected resources.
 Occasionally, a resource will be listed that you feel shouldn't be included.
 Or a recommendation will show in a scope where you feel it doesn't belong.
 For example, a resource might have been remediated by a process not tracked by Defender for Cloud, or a recommendation might be inappropriate for a specific subscription.
 Or perhaps your organization has decided to accept the risks related to the specific resource or recommendation.

-In such cases, you can create an exemption for a recommendation to:
+In such cases, you can create an exemption to:

 Exempt a resource to ensure it isn't listed with the unhealthy resources in the future, and doesn't impact your secure score.
 The resource will be listed as not applicable and the reason will be shown as "exempted" with the specific justification you select.

 Exempt a subscription or management group to ensure that the recommendation doesn't impact your secure score and won't be shown for the subscription or management group in the future.
 This relates to existing resources and any you create in the future.
 The recommendation will be marked with the specific justification you select for the scope that you selected.

 For the scope you need, you can create an exemption rule to:

 - Mark a specific recommendation as "mitigated" or "risk accepted" for one or more subscriptions, or for an entire management group.